 INTRODUCTION

-The goal of the IECEx Recognised Training Provider Program (IECEx RTPP) is to provide an opportunity for “Ex training bodies” to benchmark their current operations to the IECEx 05 competencies requirements as defined in OD 504 and other aspects of the IECEx System such as the personnel requirements of the IECEx Certified Service Facilities Scheme.
+The goal of the IECEx Recognised Training Provider Program (IECEx RTPP) is to provide an opportunity for “Ex training bodies” to benchmark their current operations to the IECEx 05 competence requirements as defined in OD 504 and other aspects of the IECEx System such as the personnel requirements of the IECEx Certified Service Facilities Scheme.

 The IECEx RTPP is intended to provide the international market with confidence that such organizations have implemented processes to manage and provide training services related to the selection, design, inspection, installation, maintenance, repair, overhaul and reclamation of equipment operating in explosive (Ex) atmospheres.